 - Those wishing to speak must come to the microphone, state their name and address for identification and then give their comments.
-Direct all comments and answers through the Mayor, who is addressed as "Mayor Price" or "Your Worship".
+Direct all comments and answers through the Mayor, who is addressed as the "Mayor" or "Your Worship".
 Everyone will be given reasonable opportunity to be heard and no one will be, or should feel, discouraged, intimidated or prevented from making his or her views heard.
 We request that the dialogue remain respectful at all times in order to allow all views to be heard - inappropriate language, outbursts or criticisms will not be tolerated.

 - Written submissions will not be read aloud.
 Correspondence will be copied and circulated to Council.